Shreyas-Bha/EmailerBot/README.md

 To remove a birthday:
 Email the bot a message.
 Start it with cmd, and include the words "remove" and "birthday" somwhere in the message.
 Type the date (day/month with no leading 0s) and the name of the person (with the first letter being capital) in the message also.

+What this bot does:
+Reminds you of birthdays and other things you tell it to Tells you the weather and date